Isha-Mahajan12/portfolio/README.md

 [Repository](https://github.com/Isha-Mahajan12/stm_human_rights)

 Identified the most prevelant topics in reporting Human Rights Violations over 30 years.
-Cleaned, Pre-processed and tokenized over 14,000 text document.
+Cleaned, Pre-processed and tokenized over 14,000 text documents.
 - Published data and methodology in a Univeristy internal database
 - Applied Structured Topic Models to identify topical prevelance, and analyze the impact of metadata - time, publication name and region of publication on overall framing effects.